atej/utils/README.md

 ## Notes

-The package is published with --allow-slow-types to make exporting zod schemas viable.
+The package is published with `--allow-slow-types` to make exporting Zod schemas viable.